Management of Second Stage of Labor | Article | GLOWM

 Delivery of the shoulders and trunk

-Once the delivery of the fetal head has occurred, and following the internal rotation of the shoulders, the second stage of labor is completed when the fetal shoulders, trunk, buttocks and legs are delivered
+Once the delivery of the fetal head has occurred, and following the internal rotation of the shoulders, the second stage of labor is complete when the fetal shoulders, trunk, buttocks and legs are delivered

 2

-If there is evidence of a bony abnormality in the pelvic outlet, such as a narrow subpubic arch (Figure 3), then, an operative vaginal birth should be avoided to prevent serious maternal perineal trauma and fetal injuries.
+If there is evidence of a bony abnormality in the pelvic outlet, such as a narrow subpubic arch (Figure 3), an operative vaginal birth should be avoided to prevent serious maternal perineal trauma and fetal injury.
 Careful and thorough clinical pelvimetry should be carried out to exclude bony abnormalities in the pelvic inlet, mid-cavity and the pelvic outlet prior to attempting any operative vaginal birth.

 Soft tissue abnormalities at the pelvic outlet can be corrected by performing a generous episiotomy to overcome the resistance offered by taut perineal muscles.